auth0/Auth0.swift/README.md

 Head to the [Auth0 Dashboard](https://manage.auth0.com/#/applications/) and create a new **Native** application.

 Auth0.swift needs the **Client ID** and **Domain** of the Auth0 application to communicate with Auth0.
 You can find these details in the settings page of your Auth0 application.
-If you are using a [custom domain](https://auth0.com/docs/customize/custom-domains), use the value of your custom domain instead of the value from the settings page.
+If you have a [custom domain](https://auth0.com/docs/customize/custom-domains), use your custom domain instead of the value from the settings page.

 #### Configure Client ID and Domain with a plist